Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Abstract

 \section{Abstract}

-We show the $K(\pi,1)$-conjecture holds for Artin groups whose Dynkin diagrams are complete bipartite (edge labels are allowed to be arbitrary), answering a question of J. McCammond.
-Along the way, we treat several related families of hyperbolic type Artin groups, namely the $K(\pi,1)$-conjecture holds for all 3-dimensional hyperbolic type Artin groups, except one single example with Dynkin diagram $[3,5,3]$; and the conjecture holds for all quasi-Lann\'er hyperbolic type Artin groups up to dimension 4.
-We also treat several higher dimensional families.
+We introduce a method of finding large non-positively curved subcomplexes in certain spherical Deligne complexes, which is effective for studying fillings of certain 6-cycles in spherical Deligne complexes.
+As applications, we show the $K(\pi,1)$-conjecture holds for all 3-dimensional hyperbolic type Artin groups, except one single example; and the conjecture holds for all quasi-Lann\'er hyperbolic type Artin groups up to dimension 4.
+In higher dimension, we show the $K(\pi,1)$-conjecture for Artin groups whose Coxeter diagrams are complete bipartite (edge labels can be arbitrary), answering a question of J. McCammond.

-Most of the article is about developing new methods of understanding combinatorial minimal fillings of certain types of cycles in spherical Deligne complexes or relative Artin complexes, via non-positive curvature geometry.
-Then we combine this with an approached to the $K(\pi,1)$-conjecture introduced by a previous article of the author to settle new cases of $K(\pi,1)$-conjecture.